 Regulatory requirements and the increasing need to trace and track fruits and vegetables through the supply chain have resulted in strong industry attention to traceability.
 At the core is the need for accurate and timely identification of fruits and vegetables, their origin, location within the supply chain and the ability to execute an efficient recall.
 For government agencies, the focus is primarily on food safety, but industry drivers are much broader including supply chain logistics, quality and identity preservation.

-CPMA worked with stakeholders to create this new industry resource – Traceability SFCR Guidance (Updated June 3, 2020).
+CPMA worked with stakeholders to create this new industry resource Traceability SFCR Guidance - Version 2.1 (Updated December 21, 2020).

 On January 15, 2019, certain Canadian Food Inspection Agency (CFIA) traceability regulations came into force.
 These regulations are part of the Safe Food for Canadians Regulations (SFCR) and align with North American and global efforts outlined below.
 For more information visit: